 To whom can I turn for help?

 If you should ever be subjected to any form of harassment, discrimination or demeaning treatment – or if you become aware that anybody else has been – do not hesitate to contact the relevant Head of Division for the course/study programme concerned.
-You can also turn to Lena Wikström for help, who is the coordinator for student equality.
+You can also turn to Anneli Ottosson, who is the coordinator for student equality, for help.